 Summer is mild with temperatures only occasionally reaching into the 90’s.
 Spring is variable with rains providing needed moisture for the native range.
 Fall is arguably the most beautiful time of year with cold nights (20’s and 30’s) and cool days in the 50’s and 60’s.
 The tamaracks (western larch), quaking aspens and cottonwoods are vibrant with color in September and October.
 Winter snow depths average 12-18 inches with temperatures falling below zero at times.

 Irrigated (hay, pasture and grain and other annual crops) - 554± acres

 Wild Hay and Grazing Land – 404± acres

 Homestead 10± acres

 There are two conservation easements in place, both are held by Five Valleys Land Trust (www.fvlt.org).
 The easements allow for the construction of one additional residence within one of two building envelopes at the northern end of the property (as shown on brochure maps) as well as an additional building site on the southern portion of the ranch.
-Additionally, the southern 60± acres which is separated from the main body of the ranch, has no conservation easement, borders state lands as previously described and is restricted only by county subdivision and development rules, which provide for a broad array of possibilities.
+Additionally, the southern 617± acres have no conservation easement and are restricted only by county subdivision and development rules, which provide for a broad array of possibilities.
 Full documentation is available upon request.